 First Strike Not Trademarked

-Some websites maintain that PCGS trademarked First Strike; however, a search of the U.S. Patent Office’s website does not evidence that, and a search of the PCGS website did not find any claim of having trademarked First Strike.
+Some websites maintain that PCGS trademarked First Strike; however, a search of the U.S. Patent Office’s website did not evidence that, and a search of the PCGS website did not find any claim of having trademarked First Strike.
 NGC asserts there is no trademark for First Strike and that it is a generic term in the coin industry.

 First Strike Coins Not Proven